restatedev/documentation/README.md

 ## Adding code snippets
 If you want to add code snippets to the docs, they should be testable and compileable on PR merges and releases.

-Follow these steps:
+### Adding the code snippet
-1. Add you code snippet in the folder [`code_snippets`](/code_snippets) in the subprojects for the respective language: [TypeScript](code_snippets/ts) or [Java](code_snippets/java).
+Add you code snippet in the folder [`code_snippets`](/code_snippets) in the subprojects for the respective language: [TypeScript](code_snippets/ts) or [Java](code_snippets/java).
 Keep the package structure identical to path of where the code snippet is referenced in the documentation.

+### Using tags in the code snippet for start and end
-2. If you only want to use a section of the code snippet in the docs.
+If you only want to use a section of the code snippet in the docs.
 Specify the start by specifying a comment `<start_here>` and the end by specifying a comment `<end_here>` inside the code snippet.
 For example:
 ```
 greet: async (ctx: restate.Context, name: string) => {
     // <start_here>